dentarg/auth0-blog/_posts/2018-02-12-developing-games-with-react-redux-and-svg-part-1.markdown

 Why would you start creating a project and don't back it up?
 You don't even have to pay for it.
 You can use services like [GitHub](https://github.com/) (the best!) or [BitBucket](https://bitbucket.org/) (not bad, to be honest) and save your code to trustworthy cloud infrastructures.

 Besides assuring that your code will remain safe, tools like that facilitate grasping the development process.
-For example, if you are using Git and you create a new buggy version of your app, you can easily move back to the previous code with just a couple of commands.
+For example, if you are using Git and you create a new buggy version of your app, you can easily move back to the previous code with just a few commands.

-Another great advantage (one that you will notice here) is that you can following each section of this series in separately and [easily see the changes between them](https://git-scm.com/docs/git-diff).
-This will make your life easier while learning through tutorials like this one.
+Another great advantage is that you can follow each section of this series and commit the code developed on them in separately.
+This will allow you to [easily see the changes proposed by these sections](https://git-scm.com/docs/git-diff), making your life easier while learning through tutorials like this one.

 So, do yourself a favor and install Git.
 Also, create an account on GitHub (if you don't have one yet) and a repository to save your project.
 Then, after finishing each section, commit changes to this repository.
 Oh, and don't forget to [push these changes](https://help.github.com/articles/pushing-to-a-remote/).